FCC Takes on Mortgage Scam Robocall Campaign Targeting Homeowners

 Unwanted calls – including illegal and spoofed robocalls - are the FCC's top consumer complaint and our top consumer protection priority.
-In addition, complaints are on the rise from consumers whose numbers are being spoofed or whose calls are being mistakenly blocked or labeled as a possible scam call by a robocall blocking app or service.
+These include complaints from consumers whose numbers are being spoofed or whose calls are being mistakenly blocked or labeled as a possible scam call by a robocall blocking app or service.
 The FCC is committed to doing what we can to protect you from these unwelcome situations and is cracking down on illegal calls in a variety of ways:

 - Issuing hundreds of millions of dollars in enforcement actions against illegal robocallers.

-- Working to develop ways that phone companies can authenticate Caller ID to reduce illegal spoofing.
+- Urging phone companies to implement caller ID authentication to help reduce illegal spoofing.

-- Making our complaint data available to enable better call blocking and labeling solutions.
+- Making consumer complaint data available to enable better call blocking and labeling solutions.